Carl Gunnarsson: Toronto Maple Leafs

-Gunnarsson was selected in the seventh round, 194th overall, of the 2007 NHL Entry Draft by the Toronto Maple Leafs but chose to continue playing in the Swedish Elite League for Linköpings HC.
-He ended the season with 16 points in 53 games and on 2 June 2009, began his North American professional career by signing an entry level contract with the Maple Leafs.
+Gunnarsson was selected in the seventh round, 194th overall, in the 2007 NHL entry draft by the Toronto Maple Leafs but chose to continue playing in the Swedish Elite League for Linköpings HC.
+He ended the season with 16 points in 53 games and on 2 June 2009, began his North American professional career by signing an entry-level contract with the Maple Leafs.
 He attended the Maple Leafs Rookie Camp in September and was assigned to their American Hockey League (AHL) affiliate, the Toronto Marlies, to begin the 2009–10 season.
 His stint in the AHL was shortlived as he was called up to the Maple Leafs as a replacement for Mike Komisarek on 12 November.
 He made his NHL debut on 14 November in a loss to the Calgary Flames, during which he played more than 21 minutes of ice time and was praised by coach Ron Wilson as looking like the Leafs' best defenceman.
 Gunnarsson stayed with the Leafs for the remainder of the season and scored his first NHL goal on 29 January 2010 against Martin Brodeur of the New Jersey Devils.

 Following a successful rookie season, Gunnarsson made the Leafs opening lineup prior to the 2010–11 season.
 However, Gunnarsson's second season in the NHL did not begin as smoothly as his first; he was a healthy scratch 13 times throughout the season and did not play more than 20-minutes of ice time until his 17th game of the season.
 His play began to pick up through the final 24 games of the season and he ended the year with four goals and 20 points in 68 games.
-Gunnarsson was rewarded for his success with a two year contract extension on 14 June 2011.
+Gunnarsson was rewarded for his success with a two-year contract extension on 14 June 2011.